head_img_slim

 Jomon period

-The period from around 14,000 BC to around 300 BC is referred to as the Jomon period.
-During this era, warming temperatures led to the melting of glaciers, causing the Japanese archipelago to become separated from the continent.
-While agriculture and animal husbandry had already begun in other parts of the world, the Japanese archipelago remained primarily reliant on a gathering-based economy during this time.
+The prehistoric period in the Japanese archipelago that lasted from around 12,000 years ago to approximately the 4th century BCE is called the Jomon period.
+During this time, a warming climate caused glaciers to melt, resulting in the separation of the archipelago from the continent.
+While agriculture and livestock farming had already begun in other parts of the world, the people of the Japanese archipelago remained primarily reliant on a foraging-based economy.

 [More Info.]